Practice this business vocabulary by choosing the correct words to fill in the blanks. You may need more than one form

 Businesses make and sell products or offer services.
 People who buy those products or services are customers or consumers.

 Most large businesses are corporations owned by stockholders and run by a board of directors.
 They hold stockholder meetings annually.
 There they present an annual report of profits and vote on important business.

-A CEO supervises operations.
+The person who started (founded) a company is its founder.
+A CEO runs the company and supervises operations.
 (CEO stands for Corporate Executive Officer.
 It's the private sector equivalent of the president or prime minister of a nation.)
 The CEO reports to the Board of Directors.

 Businesses have many methods for promoting their products or services to customers.
 Some stores offer discounts for membership in a special program or for cash payments.
 Stores may have special sales in which they reduce prices for a certain period of time.
 Some (like auto dealerships) have annual year-end sales.
 This lets them reduce their inventory before the next year’s models arrive.